inkVerb/VIP/401-shell/Lesson-06.md

 echo 9 - 3 =  `expr $d9 - $d3`
 echo 10 / 5 = `expr $d10 / $d2`

-# Below, Shell will figure out that the values of 5, 6, and 8 are strings, not integers:
+# Below, Shell will figure out that the values of 5, 6, and 8 are strings, not integers, and thus report an error:
 echo eight - 3 = `expr $_8 - $_3`
 echo five \* six = `expr $_5 \* $_6`
 echo eight - 3 = `expr $s8 - $s3`